Advancement Fee Q&A

 The advancement fee is a one-time contribution to help sustain development activities in support of Washington State University’s educational, research and service mission.
-Beginning July 1, 2017, the advancement fee will be applied to gifts processed by the WSU Foundation to help offset the operations costs related to soliciting, processing and stewarding private contributions.
+The advancement fee will be applied to gifts processed by the WSU Foundation to help offset the operations costs related to soliciting, processing and stewarding private contributions.

 How does the advancement fee benefit the WSU areas our donors support?

 The advancement fee will improve the capacity to grow private giving to Washington State University.
 To be effective, fundraising requires financial resources to offset direct operating costs related to soliciting, processing and stewarding private contributions.
 Revenue generated by the advancement fee will help offset these costs and provide the resources necessary to reach out to more WSU alumni, friends, and business partners to encourage philanthropic support for Washington State University.